Max00009/grep_from_scratch/README.md

 ## Description
 This project recreates the functionality of Unix `grep`, supporting:
+- Multithreading for faster output
 - Searching text files for patterns
 - Multiple patterns and files supported
 - Case-sensitive and case-insensitive search
 - Regex matching (future stages)
-- Standard input and multiple files

 ## Usage
 ```bash